mrprov12/eink-guides/viwoods/aipaper/FeatureRequests.md

 ---

 ### Daily and Calendar Functionality

+- **To-Do List Template in Paper**: Add a dedicated to-do list template in the Paper app, featuring checkboxes for tasks and lines for entering items.
+This would provide an organized format for task management without needing to upload custom templates.
+  *Originally suggested by [jetchoy](https://viwoods.com/pages/community#/post/0cdd56fa-334d-4ed3-8ef1-80f58725b46e) on Oct 30, 2024*

 - **Tags and Search in Daily Notes**: Add tagging for notes within Daily and search functionality for notes and tasks by tags (excluding handwritten text for privacy).